Acts 18

 1After these things Paul departed from Athens, and came to Corinth; 2And found a certain Jew named Aquila, born in Pontus, lately come from Italy, with his wife Priscilla; (because that Claudius had commanded all Jews to depart from Rome:) and came unto them.
 3And because he was of the same craft, he abode with them, and wrought: for by their occupation they were tentmakers.
 4And he reasoned in the synagogue every sabbath, and persuaded the Jews and the Greeks.

 Every Sabbath, Paul goes to the synagogue and reasons - dialogomai, literally "to dialogue."
-He does not sermonize; he engages.
+He engages.
 He listens and speaks.
-He persuades through conversation, not force.
+He persuades through conversation.
 This is his pattern in every city: he meets people where they gather, and he speaks to them with respect, even when they will reject him.

 Acts 18:5-8Rejected by the Synagogue

 5And when Silas and Timotheus were come from Macedonia, Paul was pressed in the spirit, and testified to the Jews that Jesus was Christ.
 6And when they opposed themselves, and blasphemed, he shook his raiment, and said unto them, Your blood be upon your own heads; I am clean: from henceforth I will go unto the Gentiles.
-7And he departed thence, and entered into a certain man's house, named Titius Justus, one that worshipped God, and whose house was hard by the synagogue.
-8And Crispus, the chief of the synagogue, believed on the Lord with all his house: and many of the Corinthians hearing, believed, and were baptized.
+7And he departed thence, and entered into a certain man’s house, named Justus, one that worshipped God, whose house joined hard to the synagogue.
+8And Crispus, the chief ruler of the synagogue, believed on the Lord with all his house; and many of the Corinthians hearing believed, and were baptized.

 When Silas and Timothy arrive with news from Macedonia, Paul is "pressed in the spirit" - suntecho, literally "held together" or "constrained."
-The pressure is not external; it is internal.
+The pressure is internal.
 He is gripped by the Spirit's urgency.
-He testifies intensely that Jesus is the Messiah.
-He is not cautious.
-He is not hedging.
-He is fully committed.
+He testifies intensely that Jesus is the Messiah, fully committed.

 The Jews oppose and blaspheme.
 They do not simply disagree.
 They speak against Jesus.
 They curse the name of Christ.
 And Paul - in that moment - makes a decisive break.
 He does not retreat into softness or compromise.